SilkRose/Pony/src/stories/pink-persuasion/pink-persuasion.md

 I slowly lean close to Rarity, gently kissing her cheek.

-Rarity blushed, smiling.
+Rarity blushes and smiles.
 "You did great, darling."

+*Who know, I might enjoy kissing Pinkie.*

 "That wasn't so bad, thanks.
 So, when is Pinkie's birthday?"